nolanlab/PLAYRDesign/README.md

 The candidate probes are displayed as red rectangles at the bottom of the interface.
 Each pair is identified by a unique number on the rectangle.
 If you click on a probe both oligos in a pair will be selected.
 Selected oligos appear in the "Select oligos" box, and can be removed from there if desired.
 It is also possible to generate a probe pair by selecting individual oligos from two different primer3 pairs.
 To do so ALT+Click on the first and then ALT+Click on the second (to clear the working selection ALT+Click on any blank region of the plot).

 Once you have selected the probe pairs use the "Select PLAYR system" dropdown to select an insert system and enter an id for the first oligo.
 Our standard is for the 5' oligo (on the transcript) of a pair to be the first one and to have an odd number.
+Hit the "Write oligos" button and a text file with the **.playrdesign_out.txt** extension will appear in your working directory (the same directory where your fasta files are located).
+The directory will also contain two **.blast_out.txt** files which contain the BLAST+ result and which are your free to delete after the analysis is completed.